Divya26101993/VMawre-installation-in-windows/README.md

 ![Image](https://github.com/user-attachments/assets/96dbbd6d-0d75-43db-baf3-65c5fe300f4e)

-Click on the Windows option.
+**Click on the Windows option**.
 You will then be presented with a list of releases.
 For this tutorial, I have selected version 17.6.2

 ![Image](https://github.com/user-attachments/assets/c854aa71-fcdb-477b-9160-b8b47ecc52c6)

-Next, you will need to agree to the Terms and Conditions.
-Click on the Terms and Conditions link to open the full document.
-Only after the document opens will you be able to check the box to accept the terms; otherwise, you won't be able to proceed.
+After agreeing to the Terms and Conditions, you will need to click the "Download" button.
+The VMware file will begin downloading immediately after.

 ![Image](https://github.com/user-attachments/assets/e84bcaef-70a6-4b92-902a-0db9690cb5dd)